 The mission of CDDRL is to understand how countries can overcome poverty, instability, and abusive rule to become prosperous, just, democratic, and well-governed states.
 This concern for the overall trajectory of national development—and for the intricate links among the economic, political, legal, social, and health dimensions of development—sets CDDRL apart from other research centers.

 CDDRL is home to a dynamic interdisciplinary research community of innovative and distinguished faculty members and scholars from around the world.
 Their work spans the globe and bridges the divide between academic research and policy analysis, forging partnerships not only with other research centers but also with international development agencies, governments and civil society organizations in numerous countries.

-The Center's research agenda is comprised of six core programs that explore some of the most intractable problems and most exciting innovations in the study of development and democracy.
+The Center's research agenda is comprised of five core programs that explore some of the most intractable problems and most exciting innovations in the study of development and democracy.
 In addition, CDDRL’s practitioner-based programs train and equip emerging leaders with the knowledge, tools and networks to be more effective in advancing democratic change.

 While it is a research center, CDDRL is also actively engaged in teaching (both undergraduate and graduate) through academic courses, an interdisciplinary senior honors program, a fellowship program for pre and post-doctoral students, and online outreach beyond Stanford.